samuelgarcia/school_spike_sorting_Aussois_2024/README.md

 **Diner session**

-* 17:00 - 19:10 Overview on the wonderful world of SpikeInterface
+* 17:00 - 19:10 Hands on session on spikesorting and overview on the wonderful world of SpikeInterface
   * preprocessing
   * motion correction
   * postprocessing